TylorS/typed/apps/website/content/guides/integrating-matcher-with-effect-http.md

 the template sees it. `ssrForHttp` buffers the complete rendered body and sets an HTML content type;
 this is an HTTP test, not merely a call to an HTML serializer.

-The adapter supplies UUIDv7 state for request-local navigation.
-A production server does not need IdsTest or TestRouter.
-The test server supplies an HTTP client configured for its own address, so the request can use a relative path and the program can finalize everything when it completes.
+The test server supplies an HTTP client configured for its own address, so the request can use a relative path.
+The server and request resources close when the program completes.

-The request above is the runnable checkpoint: assert the status and decoded issue ID, then change the URL to malformed input and inspect the response.
-Your route parser is shared; each request still owns its state.

 <details>
 <summary>Complete listening-server entry point</summary>